zammad/zammad-admin-documentation/channels/email/accounts/email-notification.rst

    This configuration step was part of the Getting Started wizard:

    .. figure:: /images/channels/email/getting-started_notification-channel.png
-      :alt: The getting started wizard asking how one wants to sendout notifications
+      :alt: The getting started wizard asking how one wants to send out notifications
       :align: center